 - It could be a fleeting moment of hope on a dark day or a moment of surprise.

-- It might be that first sip of coffee in the morning or the taste of your favorite sweet treat to celebrate a good day of work done.
+- It might be that first sip of coffee in the morning or the taste of your favourite sweet treat to celebrate a good day of work.

 If you're struggling to find moments of joy, you may find the writing of Sonja Lyubomirsky (a Professor in Psychology) helpful.

 She has found three factors that seem to have the most significant influence on increasing happiness (although as I read it, I see these as places joy breaks out too).